 How do you feel about remote work?
 Chances are, you've done it, or you are doing it, and it can be great, but it can turn into a drag in certain ways.
 It tends to be more a love/love than a love/hate relationship, still there are the little annoyances or obstacles that crop up.
 For many, the shift to remote work has been a totally positive experience.
 Increased flexibility, working from the comfort of home (and let's face it, trouser-free is the new black), no more commuting: there are a lot of advantages.
 However for others, the sudden switch to working from home has taken a fair bit of adjustment and tweaking, and for some very good reasons.
 For all of us, though, working from home throws up some very real challenges that people have had very little time to adjust to, and it has been a learning process for employees and employers alike.

-What are some of the main challenges with remote working?
+Our main challenges with remote working

-Employers can also do their part to ensure their working from home is a successful experience, especially long term.
+Employees can also do their part to ensure their working from home is a successful experience, especially long term.
 Establishing a daily working routine and schedule is important, removing distractions, and setting up an optimal working environment that works for them, is key to this success.